galaxyproject/SARS-CoV-2/proteomics/mPXD019423/README.md

 title: Metaproteomics of PXD019423
 ---

-# Metaproteomics analysis of Gargling samples from COVID-19 infected patients
+# Metaproteomics analysis of gargling samples from COVID-19 infected patients

 ## Live Resources